Dynamics of Global Emission Permit Prices and Regional Social Cost of Carbon under Noncooperation: Data and Calibration

 The initial TFP $A_{i,0}$ is chosen such that $A_{i,0}K_{i,0}^{\alpha}L_{i,0}^{-\alpha}/\left(1+\pi_{1,i}T_{0}+\pi_{2,i}T_{0}^{2}\right)$ is equal to the observed GDP per capita in 2020.
 Figures \ref{fig:GDP_fitted_noDam} and \ref{fig:GDPdam_fitted_RCP45} in Appendix \ref{sec:Calibration-of-TFP-appendix} shows that with our calibrated $(g_{i,0},d_{i},\pi_{1,i},\pi_{2,i})$, the GDP per capita $y_{i,t}^{\mathrm{NoCC}}$ or $y_{i,t}$ matches well with the projected data $y_{i,t}^{\mathrm{BDD,NoCC}}${} or $y_{i,t}^{\mathrm{BDD}}${} from \citet{burke2018large}, respectively, for all regions.

-\subsection{{ {}Carbon Intensity }}
+\subsection{Carbon Intensity{ {} }}

 To obtain the time-varying and region-specific carbon intensities $\sigma_{i,t}$, we use the projections of GDP and emissions in \citet{ueckerdt2019economically}, who report simulation results of future emissions and GDP under different scenarios based on climate policy regimes, technology portfolios, and carbon{} tax implementation.
-As the carbon intensity in our model reflects the zero-carbon tax regime, we employ results from the scenario defined as `FFrun451' in \citet{ueckerdt2019economically}.
-Specifically, this FFrun451 scenario corresponds to weak policy baseline before Paris Agreement with limited renewable technology portfolio and zero carbon tax.
-Based on the equation (\ref{eq: emissions}), we calculate the carbon intensities as $\sigma_{i,t}=E_{i,t,\mathrm{FFrun451}}^{U}/Q_{i,t,\mathrm{FFrun451}}$, where $E_{i,t,\mathrm{FFrun451}}^{U}$ and $Q_{i,t,\mathrm{FFrun451}}$ are the projected regional emissions and GDP under the FFrun451 scenario for region $i$ at time $t$. \footnote{\citet{ueckerdt2019economically} provide data for 11 regions.
+As the carbon intensity in our model reflects the zero-carbon tax regime, we employ results from the scenario defined as `FFrun111' in \citet{ueckerdt2019economically}.
+Specifically, this FFrun111 scenario corresponds to climate action from 2010 with full technology portfolio and no carbon tax. .
+Based on the equation (\ref{eq: emissions}), we calculate the carbon intensities as $\sigma_{i,t}=E_{i,t,\mathrm{FFrun111}}^{U}/Q_{i,t,\mathrm{FFrun111}}$, where $E_{i,t,\mathrm{FFrun111}}^{U}$ and $Q_{i,t,\mathrm{FFrun111}}$ are the projected regional emissions and GDP under the FFrun111 scenario for region $i$ at time $t$. \footnote{\citet{ueckerdt2019economically} provide data for 11 regions.
 Upon comparison, we find that the countries constituting the \textquoteleft Rest of the World (ROW)\textquoteright{} region are the ones that are in the \textquoteleft Other High Income (OHI)\textquoteright{} and \textquoteleft Eurasia\textquoteright{} region in our study.
 Therefore, the carbon intensity obtained from the ROW in \citet{ueckerdt2019economically} corresponds to that of OHI and Eurasia regions in our work.}